perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         C/C++ instance hasn't been wrapped.

-.. cfunction:: int sipGetState(PyObject *transferObj)
+.. c:function:: int sipGetState(PyObject *transferObj)

     The :directive:`%ConvertToTypeCode` directive requires that the provided code returns an ``int`` describing the state of the converted value.
 The